Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

 - Dedicate the Department to the academic mission in teaching and research.

 Communication & Leadership

-- Visionary, visible and forward thinking leader with the goals of developing a unified Departmental and Program vision and strategy that fosters collaboration and teamwork.
+- Visionary, visible and forward-thinking leader with the goals of developing a unified Departmental vision and strategy that fosters collaboration and teamwork.

 - Strong communicator with passion, commitment, transparency, positivity and competency.

 - Leader with courage and integrity to navigate difficult conversations.